-You can import on-premise image files to the ECS environment for deploying your business.
-Imported custom images appear in your custom images list under the target region.
-You can use these images to create ECS instances or change system disks.
+You can import on-premises image files to your ECS environment to create ECS instances or change system disks

-- Importing custom images is a time consuming task.
-The duration depends on the size of the image file and the number of concurrent tasks, so you need to wait patiently.
+- The time it takes to import an image depends on the size of the image file and the number of concurrent tasks.

 - (Optional) If you are using a RAM sub-account, you need to contact the master account in advance to obtain the permission for the AliyunECSImageImportDefaultRole role.

-To import custom images in the ECS console, perform these steps:
+To import custom images in the ECS console, follow these steps:

-- You can use an OSS third-party client, OSS API or OSS SDK to upload the prepared custom image.
-For how to upload a file larger than 5 GiB, see OSS Multipart upload.
+- Use an OSS third-party client, OSS API or OSS SDK to upload the prepared custom image.
+If the file you want to upload is larger than 5 GiB, see multipart upload.

 - In the left-side navigation pane, choose .

-- In the Import Image dialog box, click Confirm Address as shown below.
+- In the Import Image dialog box, click Confirm Address as follows.

 - In the Cloud Resource Access Authorization window, select